hnaderi/sstc/README.md

-# Hossein Naderi's Solid-State Tesla Coil
+# Hossein Naderi's Musical Solid-State Tesla Coil

 [![website](https://img.shields.io/badge/Website-indigo?style=for-the-badge)](https://projects.hnaderi.dev/sstc/)

 This repo contains all the circuitry and part designs used in this project.
 It's still a work in progress, but works nevertheless.